Senior Engagement Lead

 Aside from his formal CV, Alistair has been involved in a number of voluntary and part-time roles for LGBT projects.
 This began in 1996 as one of the founder members of Manchester’s Peer Support Project, aimed at young people disaffected from education and unable to gain the right support in schools.
 After moving back to Yorkshire Alistair ran the Gay Youth Group in Sheffield for three years and later moved on to work for, and later jointly manage, a gay men’s health and wellbeing project.

-In 2011 Yorkshire Ambulance Service formed an LGBT Network to support lesbian, gay, bisexual and transgendered colleagues and Alistair has acted as Chair to the group since the start.
+In 2011 Yorkshire Ambulance Service formed an LGBT Network to support lesbian, gay, bisexual and transgender colleagues and Alistair has acted as Chair to the group since the start.
 In 2016 Alistair was elected as Chair to the National Ambulance LGBT Network and has led on developing the branding, creating a new website and also planning the future direction of the Network.

 In 2018 Alistair was awarded an Outstanding Service Award by the Association of Ambulance Chief Executives in recognition of work to progress the LGBT agenda in the Ambulance Service and development of the National Ambulance LGBT Network.